jacobsstarks/Project1-Automated-ELK-Stack-Deployment/README.md

 | Load Balancer        | Yes                 |                                   |
 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
-No configuration was performed manually, which is advantageous because...
+No configuration was performed manually, which is advantageous because multiple instances of the server can be deployed quickly.
-- _TODO: What is the main advantage of automating configuration with Ansible?_

-The playbook implements the following tasks:
+The [install-elk.yml](/Playbooks/install-elk.yml) implements the following tasks:
-- _TODO: In 3-5 bullets, explain the steps of the ELK installation play.
-E.g., install Docker; download image; etc._
-- ...
-- ...
+1. Installs Docker
+2. Installs Python3-pip
+3. Installs the Docker module
+4. Increases virtual memory to 262144 and use via systctl module
+5. Downloads and launches the docker elk container

 The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.